Memoir '44: Campaign Bag

-Campaign Books
+Books

-Two campaign books have been published by Days of Wonder.
+There are three books published by Days of Wonder for Memoir '44 - the two Campaign Books, which have new scenarios and campaign rules for playing multiple scenarios one after another have been published, and the Tactics and Strategy guide.

 Campaign Book Volume 1

 Campaign Book Volume 1 was published in 2009 and contains fifty scenarios and campaign rules in which players can play many of these scenarios together in larger campaigns, some scenarios found in the Campaign Book Volume 1 require the Terrain Pack & Eastern Front.
 As of December 17, 2013 this volume has been Out Of Print and is now only available as a PDF download.